RAV4 Prime: All the practicality of Rav4 Hybrid + FUN

 As for crash safety, the 2020 RAV4 AWD did quite well.
 It aced every crash test from the IIHS, with “Good” overall and sub-category results in each one, including the newer passenger-side small overlap crash test.
 Its forward collision warning and autobrake system earned the top “Superior” rating.
 RAV4 earned a Top Safety Pick Plus award in 2019 and a Top Safety Pick award in 2020.
 The IIHS now requires headlights to have at least an “Acceptable” rating on ALL trim levels standard to earn the “Plus” award.
 Only the optional Adaptive Front Headlight system received the IIHS “Good” rating to qualify.

 It is not clear if the RAV4 Prime models carryover the same safety ratings, however.
-(The 2021 Prime has since received a Top Safety Pick rating as well).
+(The 2021 Prime has since received a Top Safety Pick rating and the 2022 model received the highest Top Safety Pick+ award due to Good rated headlights being standard on all trims).
 RAV4 Hybrid received a 5-star overall rating in the NHTSA safety evaluation.
 The 4-star frontal crash rating is the only blemish there.
 The RAV4 Prime version has not yet been tested separately.

 In terms of carseats, the second row is a big improvement from the previous generation RAV4 (2018 and earlier).
 There is no longer a significant overlap of seatbelts that made it difficult to use the middle and outboard seats at the same time for car seats.
 The middle seat is still somewhat narrow, but just wide enough to fit a narrow car seat like a Britax Emblem, Clek Fllo, BubbleBum or Harmony Youth Booster.
 The seatbelt anchor for the center seat is just behind the buckle stalk of the passenger side seat, so it is technically possible to install adjacent seats that are thin enough to fit properly next to each other.
 A wider seat like this Graco Nautilus SnugLock installs well in the center but may not leave enough room to the sides for other typical car seats.
 It does leave barely enough room for passengers to buckle on both sides, though.